 At the highest end of the pricing spectrum, there’s the Sunbeam Torino Espresso Machine & Grinder for $1,999 with a one-touch grinder, LCD screen, pressure gauge, hot water dispenser, temperature-sensing steam wand and many more cool features that are said to produce a professional-tier barista experience at home.
 Sunbeam also produces a drip filter coffee machine and a number of different coffee grinders.

-The Caffitaly one-touch systems range from compact espresso-only devices for smaller kitchen spaces, to fully automatic cappuccino machines with either a fully automatic milk frother and dispenser with a removable milk jug or a traditional steam wand.
-Prices for the various devices range from $159 to $399.
-A standalone milk frother is available for $55.
-Caffitaly machines can only use Caffitaly System capsules, but the brand has partnered with a number of other brands including Gloria Jean’s, Grinders, Moccona and Woolworths to create a range of compatible coffee capsule flavours to choose from.
+Caffitaly’s coffee machines can only use Caffitaly System capsules, but the company has partnered with a number of brands, including Gloria Jean’s, Grinders and Woolworths, to create a range of compatible coffee capsule flavours to choose from.
 Details are on the Caffitaly website.

 As well as rating the coffee machines they have purchased in the last three years, respondents to our survey also helped to paint a picture of what to look for when buying a machine in the first place.
 Sure, we all want great-tasting coffee, but what other factors help determine overall customer satisfaction?
-Below are the key drivers of satisfaction for coffee lovers from our research:
+Below are the key drivers of customer satisfaction identified from our research: